elsanussi-s-mneina/Dvorak-multitap-keyboard-layout/README.md

 # Dvorak-multitap-keyboard-layout
 ## This repository is abandoned.
+I did not find it to be useful enough for me.
+The need to press two keys for characters such as ';', '\', '=' was more effort than it was worth.
+I eventually got used to reaching for those characters using my fingers.
+In any case, this repository included some interesting ideas and is how I learned more about keyboard layout design by experimenting.

 ## Repository Status
 This repository is abandoned.
 No new changes expected.
 See POSTSCRIPT.txt for explanation.
 I abandoned this for the standard Dvorak keyboard layout.